 The Staff Senate serves as the representative voice for staff in matters relating to the University (read our mission).
 We are a relatively new organization consisting of 62 senators.
-We represent 24 departments and over 5,000 staff at UVA.
+We represent 23 organizational areas in the academic division and over 6,900 staff at UVA.

 As a member of the Staff Senate, you have the opportunity to

 - Collaborate with staff from across grounds and to be a part of a community that cares deeply about the well-being of staff at UVA.